databrary/design/user-stories.md

 As an undergraduate student,
 I want to be able to submit my coded data to be stored alongside the rest of a study.

+As a principal investigator, graduate, and undergraduate student I want the coding activities of my lab members tracked and recorded so I can monitor progress of a study.

 ### Publish